matter-labs/zksync-era/prover/docs/04_flow.md

 PG-->>C: Proof
 ```

-Initially, when job is created, we create many sub-jobs for basic witness generation.
-Once they are processed, we start
+When we process the initial job (during basic witness generation) we create many sub-jobs for basic proof generation.
-to aggregate generated proofs, and we do it in "levels".
-With each aggregation level, we reduce the number of jobs.
+Once they are processed, we start to aggregate generated proofs, and we do it in "levels".
+With each aggregation level,
+we reduce the number of jobs.

 Aggregation levels are commonly referred by numbers in the prover workspace, from 0 to 4.
 So if someone mentions
 "aggregation round 2", they refer to the "node" stage, and round 4 corresponds to the "scheduler" stage.
 Proof